 - Concierge Service

 - Electric car charger

 The rooms are spread between 3 restored buildings.
 The décor in each house is slightly different, but all mix antique furniture and pretty floral fabrics.
 Mattresses are excellent, and the ensuites come with powerful showers (a couple have tubs, too).

 The 6 rooms in Casa Madre (the main house) feature green walls and pops of cherry red in the cushions, lampshades and curtains.
 We stayed here in one of the studio-style rooms, which have little kitchenettes (fridge, hob, cutlery, pans) hidden in cupboards.
 We loved the view of the church, and waking to the sound of the river gushing beneath our window after a wonderful night’s sleep.
 Casa Madre also houses the only Suite, which has a Jacuzzi tub in its bathroom.

 The rooms in Casa del Borgo are more rustic in style, with muted blues and creams beneath original beams.
-Our favourites here are Standard Room 11, which has a romantic canopy bed and a built-in closet where Grandpa Pepin hid from search parties during the war, and Standard Room 12 with its freestanding antique bath.
+Our favourites here are Standard Double Room 11, which has a romantic canopy bed and a built-in closet where Grandpa Pepin hid from search parties during the war, and Standard Room 12 with its freestanding antique bath.